 This article explains how to permanently expand the capacity of your cluster.
-We also offer dynamic scaling (https://www.instaclustr.com/support/documentation/cluster-management/in-place-data-centre-resizing/) for more elastic changes in the processing capacity of your cluster.
+We also offer dynamic vertical scaling; refer to our support article on In-place Data Centre Resizing for more information.

-The processing and storage capacity of a cluster scales linearly as new nodes are added.
+The processing and storage capacity of a Cassandra cluster scales linearly as new nodes are added.

 Adding new nodes to a cluster can be completed without any interruption to service.
-However, the process of new nodes syncing data with the cluster puts a load on the cluster so we recommend scheduling for a low usage period.
+However, the process of adding additional nodes causes re-streaming of stored data, which temporarily puts additional load on the cluster.
+Therefore we recommend scheduling for a low usage period.
 The process of a new node joining the cluster may take several hours.
 The overhead of syncing a new node is particularly apparent in a small cluster (as the new nodes are a more significant portion of the overall cluster capacity).

-- To add nodes to your existing cluster, log into Instaclustr console.
+To add nodes to your existing cluster, log into the Instaclustr console.

-- Fill in the required information on the Add Nodes page and click Submit Request button.
+Fill in the required information on the Add Nodes page and click the Add New Nodes button.